 Annotated Bibliography in Chicago Style

-Another way to really make your bibliography stand out is to make it a Chicago style annotated bibliography.
+Another way to make your bibliography stand out is to make it a Chicago style annotated bibliography.
 This is where you annotate your bibliography to provide either a summative or evaluative overview of each work listed.
-This can give your readers a little more insight into the different works that you used to write your paper.
+This can give your readers a little more insight into the different works you used to write your paper.

-Mastering Chicago Style
+Mastering Chicago Style Citations

 We are sorry that this post was not useful for you!